-(9) What kind of layout should I use for the expressions?
+9. What kind of layout should I use for the expressions?

-We have used the tool mostly with a circular layout, as in Figure 3, but you can use any layout that fits your study.
+We have used the tool mostly with a circular layout, as in Figure 4, or in the form of a card-set (with each expression printed on a separate card), but you can use any layout that fits your study.
 We have not investigated effects of configuration on measured moods but we do not expect to find such effects, and the tool was developed with the idea to be malleable.
 See also FAQ-4 for recommendations about including the neutral expression.

-(10) Can I use Pick-A-Mood to measure emotional responses?
+10 Can I use Pick-A-Mood to measure emotional responses?

 You can.
 Even though Pick-A-Mood was developed to specifically measure mood, it has been successfully used to measure emotion in several studies.
 The characters represent four categories of affect that apply to emotion as well as to moods.
 When using the characters for measuring emotion, you need to adjust the question that is asked to the respondent: mood - "How do you feel?"; emotion - "How do you feel about this event/product/situation/etcetera?"
-Note that you have to decide if the set of expressions is sufficient to measure all emotions that you are interested in.
+Note that you have to decide if the set of expressions is sufficient to measure all emotions that you are interewsted in.
 The characters represent the variety of human mood states, but they do not represent the full pallet of human emotions.
 For example, if you are interested in emotions such as confusion, desire or fasciation, you may better use another scale.
-See Desmet et al. (2016) for an overview of methods.
+See Desmet et al. (2016)

+for an overview of methods.
 In short, Pick-A-Mood is suitable for measuring emotions if a general understanding of emotions is sufficient for your research aims (i.e. the four basic affective states).

-(11) Is Pick-A-Mood freely available?
+11. Is Pick-A-Mood freely available?

-Yes, Pick-A-Mood is available under the 'Creative Commons community license,' free-of-charge for non-commercial use.
+Yes.
+Pick-A-Mood is available under the 'Creative Commons community license,' free-of-charge for non- commercial use.
 Anyone can use and share Pick-A-Mood as long as these licence terms are followed (see the link on the Pick-A-Mood web-page for the details): Attribution - You give appropriate credit (including the above mentioned reference publication), provide a link to the license, and indicate if changes were made.
 Non-Commercial - You may not use the material for commercial purposes.
-No-Derivatives - If you transform, or build upon the material, you may not distribute the modified material.
+No- Derivatives -If you transform, or build upon the material, you may not distribute the modified material.
 For details you can check the Pick-A-Mood website.